arvidn/libtorrent/docs/features.rst

 (inheriting from the ``storage_interface`` class) that avoids the unnecessary step of mapping slots to files and offsets.
 The storage can ignore the file boundaries and just store the entire torrent in a single file (which will end up being all the files concatenated).
-The main advantage of this, other than a slight cpu performance gain, is that all file operations would be page (and sector) aligned.
+The main advantage of this, other than a slight CPU performance gain, is that all file operations would be page (and sector) aligned.
 This enables efficient unbuffered I/O, and can potentially lead to more efficient read caching (using the built in disk cache rather than relying on the operating system's disk cache).